Flow-Imaging-Lab-at-Mudd/PIVImageGen3D/README.md

 Camera functions rely on the Machine Vision Toolbox by Peter Corke (https://github.com/petercorke/machinevision-toolbox-matlab) and the Spatial Math Toolbox by Peter Corke (https://petercorke.com/toolboxes/spatial-math-toolbox/)

-## Obtaining the code
+## Acknowledgment

-The official source repository for PIV Image Generator is located in the CoreRasurae Gitlab repository and can be cloned using the following command.
+This code extends PIV Image Generator to multicamera imaging.
+The official source repository for the original PIV Image Generator is located in the CoreRasurae Gitlab repository and can be cloned using the following command.

 ```bash